Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   This section discusses the specific formatting requirements
   for ingest of timed metadata related to events and markers for
-  ad insertion or other timed metadata  An example of
+  ad insertion or other timed metadata.
+An example of
   these are opportunities for dynamic live ad insertion
   signalled by SCTE-35 markers.
 This type of  event signalling
   is different from regular audio/video information
   because of its sparse nature.
 In this case,